 The first leg of our virtual trip across the country to Seattle, Washington gave us special insight into the importance of discourse as part of learning to reason.
-This time, we’re hitting the road and heading all the way to Tampa, Florida and Thristene Francisco’s sixth grade language arts classroom.
+This time, we’re hitting the road and heading all the way to Tampa, Florida and Thristene Francisco’s 6th grade language arts classroom.
 Here, we’re not only going to hear amazing student discussion, but we’re also going to learn how this teacher uses student-driven questioning as the foundation of the learning that happens in her classroom.
 Let’s get those wheels turning and travel on!

 You’re invited to join us on a special Zaption tour of Thristene’s classroom, where we will not only take a closer look at her instructional moves, but we’ll also have a chance to learn from other teachers around the country by participating in the discussion feature on the tour.
-And, I’m telling you, just wait until you hear what kinds of insights these sixth graders are uncovering as they read!
+And, I’m telling you, just wait until you hear what kinds of insights these 6th graders are uncovering as they read!

 This interview with Thristene Francisco is part of Sarah’s Summer Road Trip: Uncovering the Secrets of Great Teaching.
 Engage with the Zaption tour of Thristene’s classroom and ride along on the road trip!